Green Lantern: Circle of Fire

 "Circle of Fire" is a story arc that ran through a two-issue, self-titled comic book miniseries and five one-shot comics starring Green Lantern (Kyle Rayner) that was published by DC Comics in October 2000.

 It consists of two bookend issues, titled Green Lantern: Circle of Fire, and five issues in between in each of which a brand new Green Lantern Corps member pairs up with an established DC superhero.
-These other heroes include Power Girl, Adam Strange, Firestorm, the Atom, and Kyle Rayner.
+These other heroes include Power Girl, Adam Strange, Firestorm, the Atom, and Kyle.
 The bookend issues and two of the team-up issues were written by Brian K. Vaughan.
 Scott Beatty, Jay Faerber, and Judd Winick also contributed towards writing issues, while the team of artists included Keith Aiken, Steve Bird, Norm Breyfogle, Dan Davis, Wayne Faucher, Randy Greene, Ray Kryssing, Mark Lipka, John Lowe, Tyson McAdoo, Trevor McCarthy, Cary Nord, John Nyberg, Andrew Pepoy, Ron Randall, Claude St. Aubin, John Stanisci, Robert Teranishi, and Pete Woods.

 Two issues of Impulse, #68-69, follow as the aftermath of the story, written by Todd Dezago with art by Eric Battle.

 Synopsis

-The story opens with Adam Strange witnessing the entire planet Rann lapse into madness due to an attack by a colossal cosmic figure calling himself Oblivion.
+The story opens with Adam Strange witnessing the entire planet Rann lapse into madness due to an attack by the cosmic entity Oblivion.
 As Strange tries to defend the planet, he is unwillingly transported to Earth, where he gets help from Firestorm and the Atom in alerting the JLA of Oblivion's approach.
-When Strange debriefs the JLA about the encounter, Kyle Rayner is shocked to hear the description of Oblivion, because it matches the description of a supervillain Rayner had created as a child for a story he made during his period of struggling his fear and anger of growing up without a father.
+When Strange debriefs the JLA about the encounter, Kyle Rayner is shocked to hear the description of Oblivion, because it matches the description of a supervillain Kyle had created as a child for a story he made during his period of struggling his fear and anger of growing up without a father.
 The JLA engages Oblivion, who can create cosmic events such as black holes and dwarf stars.
-They are quickly overpowered, so Rayner retreats to gather other heroes to help him.
+They are quickly overpowered, so Kyle retreats to gather other heroes to help him.

-After a brief warning from the Spectre that someone close to Rayner would betray him, the Green Lantern asks for assistance from Oracle, who sends over Power Girl.
-Just as she arrives to help, however, a group of six new Green Lanterns appears out of nowhere, each of them claiming to be the sole protector of Earth in a different time or universe.
+After a warning from the Spectre that someone close to Kyle would betray him, the Green Lantern asks for assistance from Oracle, who sends over Power Girl.
+Just as she arrives to help, six new Green Lanterns appear, each claiming to be the sole protector of Earth in a different time or universe.
 They are: